 Flawed marriages don't have to come apart, with or without breast cancer.
 Divorce rates are not higher among couples in which a woman has had breast cancer.
 Sometimes the shock of a cancer diagnosis pushes partners in a troubled relationship to consider the source of their problem and seek counseling.

 Or YOU may be the one who responds unpredictably.
 One very independent woman became overwhelmed, uncertain, and very dependent when her breast cancer was diagnosed.
-This new "frailty" devastated her, and her marriage went through a rough spell till she finally returned to something of her old self.
+This new "frailty" devastated her, and her marriage went through a rough spell until she finally returned to something of her old self.

 Talking, telling, supporting each other